Making Co-production Happen

 university of birmingham, united kingdom university of innsbruck, austria cfcecas, romania

-The participation of people using social services in tailoring those services is crucial for creating programmes and initiatives that truly meet their needs.
+The participation of people using social services in tailoring these services is crucial for creating programmes and initiatives that truly meet their needs.
 Person-centred approaches bring more perspective and insight, build trust between services providers and beneficiaries, empower people using services, and increase the effectiveness and impact of social services.

 fuenlabrada city council, spain barcelona city hall, spain